SFitz911/Vibe-Live-Streaming/README.md

 ## 🎉 Success!

-Your Vibe Live streaming platform is now ready!
+Your Vibe Coding Live platform is now ready!

 **Next Steps:**
 1. Deploy to your chosen platform